jrs-innovation-center/user-stories/lunchitapp/index.md

 List the search results that include the restaurant name, address, and price rating (1-4).
 Selecting an item on the list displays an image of the restaurant, the location on a map, and restaurant name, address, and price.

-Once I find a restaurant, I want the ability to create a reservation with OpenTable.
+Once I find a restaurant, I want the ability to create a reservation using OpenTable.

 ## Pick My Favs